-- Place the tube in hot water bath.

-- Take about 15 mL of cold water in a small beaker.

-- Add the contents of the tube.
+- Place the tube in hot water bath. - Take about 15 mL of cold water in a small beaker. - Add the contents of the tube to the beaker.

 The ester, methyl salicylate (oil of wintergreen) has a distinctive smell.

 Reaction D Acyl Halide and an Amine